-Unhedged: A term applied to a portfolio of non-domestic stocks or bonds that is affected by the changes in the value of domestic and foreign currencies.
+Unhedged Currency: A term applied to a portfolio of non-domestic stocks or bonds that is affected by the changes in the value of domestic and foreign currencies.

 Venture Capital: Independently managed, dedicated pools of capital that focus on equity or equity-linked investments in privately held, high growth companies.
-Outside of the United States, the term venture capital is used as a synonym for all types of alternative or private equity.

-Vintage Year: The group of funds whose first call for capital occurred in the same year.
+Vintage Year: The group of funds or funds-of-funds whose first investment occurred in the same year.